ooinaruhugh/GroebnerWalk.jl/README.md

 For more detailed usage instructions and examples, please refer to the [documentation](https://ooinaruhugh.github.io/GroebnerWalk.jl/).

 ## Status
-This repository represents the status of the code as a submission for MEGA 2024.
-It is slated for inclusion into OSCAR as experimental package.

 At the moment, the standard walk by Collart, Kalkbrener and Mall (1997) and the generic walk by Fukuda et al. (2007) are implemented.

 ## Documentation
 The documentation for the GroebnerWalk.jl package can be found at <https://ooinaruhugh.github.io/GroebnerWalk.jl>

 ## Contacts
 The library is maintained by Kamillo Ferry (kafe (at) kafe (dot) dev) and Francesco Nowell (francesconowell (at) gmail (dot) com).

 ## Acknowledgement
-The current implementation is based on an implementation by Jordi Welp.
+The initial implementation was based on an implementation by Jordi Welp.
 We thank him for laying the groundwork for this package.

 ## References
-- Collart, S., M. Kalkbrener, and D. Mall.
-‘Converting Bases with the Gröbner Walk’.
-Journal of Symbolic Computation 24, no. 3–4 (September 1997): 465–69. https://doi.org/10.1006/jsco.1996.0145.
+- Collart, S., M. Kalkbrener, and D. Mall. [‘Converting Bases with the Gröbner Walk’](https://doi.org/10.1006/jsco.1996.0145).
+Journal of Symbolic Computation 24, no. 3–4 (1997): 465–69.
+- Cox, David A., John Little, and Donal O’Shea.
+[Using Algebraic Geometry](https://doi.org/10.1007/b138611).
+Vol. 185.
+Graduate Texts in Mathematics.
+New York: Springer-Verlag, 2005.
-- Fukuda, K., A. N. Jensen, N. Lauritzen, and R. Thomas.
-‘The Generic Gröbner Walk’.
-Journal of Symbolic Computation 42, no. 3 (1 March 2007): 298–312. https://doi.org/10.1016/j.jsc.2006.09.004.
+- Fukuda, K., A. N. Jensen, N. Lauritzen, and R. Thomas. [‘The Generic Gröbner Walk’](https://doi.org/10.1016/j.jsc.2006.09.004).
+Journal of Symbolic Computation 42, no. 3 (2007): 298–312.